-Accessibility at Roundhouse
+Accessibility at the Roundhouse

 Visitors in wheelchairs and with mobility difficulties

 Roundhouse Birmingham is accessible to wheelchair users.
 Please be aware that Roundhouse Birmingham is built on a slope and is laid to cobbles.
-It is therefore uneven under foot.
+It is therefore uneven underfoot.
 However, there is a clear route designed to be accessible for wheelchair users, pushchairs and visitors with restricted mobility.

-If visiting tenants based on the first floor, there is an accessible lift to the left of the Visitor Centre.
+If you’re visiting tenants based on the first floor, there is an accessible lift to the left of the Visitor Centre.

 Guide dogs and hearing dogs are very welcome.
 You can keep them with you in all spaces at the Roundhouse, and they’re also welcome on all our tours.
-Please do get in touch with us in advance of your tour so we can discuss your individual requirements and ensure you have the best tour experience possible.
+Please do get in touch with us in advance of your visit so we can discuss your individual requirements and ensure you have the best tour experience possible.

-Roundhouse Birmingham is equipped with an induction hearing loop in the Visitor Centre.
+The Roundhouse is equipped with an induction hearing loop in the Visitor Centre.
 You will need to switch your hearing aid to the T position to make use of this system.
 We can also make sure that your tour guide has a portable microphone.